Editor’s note: This blog was originally published in 2021. It has been updated for accuracy and to reflect modern practices.

 Need some help figuring those out?
 Our SEO strategists are always happy to help.
 (Contact us anytime for a free proposal.)

 We also recommend digital marketers and eCommerce brands stay up to date on Google’s algorithm changes as they continue to roll out.
-For the best real-time coverage of this summer’s updates, check out reporting from:
+For the best real-time coverage of ongoing updates, check out reporting from: